mikeph52/BioGenie/README.md

 g++ -std=c++17 main.cpp -o biogenie
 sudo mv biogenie /usr/local/bin/
 ```
-### MS Windows (Deprecated)
+### MS Windows
 > [!IMPORTANT]
-> _The Windows version is not being maintained and probably never will.
-Last available version: 0.14.0(https://github.com/mikeph52/BioGenie/releases/tag/v.0.14.0).
-Use WSL(Windows Subsystem for Linux) instead._
+> _Windows is back(sort of).
+From version v.0.28.0, windows is supported.
+Still, this version is not going to be prioritized._

 It requires Windows 10 or later.
 - Download BioGenie from Releases.
 - Add the executable to PATH(https://stackoverflow.com/questions/44272416/add-a-folder-to-the-path-environment-variable-in-windows-10-with-screenshots)
 - Run from powershell.

-There's also a GUI Version Available on Alpha testing.
+~There's also a GUI Version Available on Alpha testing~.
 > [!CAUTION]
 > This is an Alpha testing version.
 It is not functional.
 Not for scientific use.
 I don't think it is possible to make and maintain a gui version for windows.
 The code is complicated already.
 It's time to move on.